davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/README.md

 ### **Scenario 2: Delayed Order Detection** (CRITICAL!)
 ```
-Customer: "I ordered a home 7 weeks ago.
+Customer: "Hi, this is Johanna Lorenz.
+I ordered a home 11 weeks ago (order FAB-2025-042).
 When will it be done?"

 Expected Behavior:
-✅ Look up order
+✅ Look up order using get_orders tool with order number
-✅ ANALYZE timeline (7 weeks = 49 days > 30 day standard)
+✅ ANALYZE timeline (11 weeks = 78 days > 30 day standard)
-✅ RECOGNIZE this is delayed
+✅ RECOGNIZE this is severely delayed (48 days overdue)
 ✅ APOLOGIZE for the delay
-✅ AUTOMATICALLY create support ticket (don't just say you will!)
+✅ AUTOMATICALLY create support ticket with HIGH priority
+✅ Use correct customerId from orderData.customer.id (should be 3, NOT 42!)
-✅ Provide ticket number
+✅ Provide actual ticket number from response
 ✅ Set 24-hour callback expectation
 ```